 Difficult decisions will require expansive public conversation, over a period of months, with written policies and procedures to document the process for revitalization.
-This process should be written, reviewed and adopted by ordinance, resolution, or whatever process will withstand the changing political landscape that could undermine success.
-This process will take years and many election cycles to prove its worth.
 Pine Bluff is positioned for success based solely on the passion and determination of civic leaders, and the grit of its current residents.